 - Sawcut or mill existing pavement to the width of the proposed trench.
 Refer to B2: Earthworks Construction for sawcutting.
 The width of the trench will be agreed on site with the City's inspector. - Remove existing asphalt/concrete, stone setts or unit pavers between sawcuts using an appropriate device and as per the methodology approved by the City's Representative. - Excavate trench and install service(s) without damaging the edges of the remaining asphalt or concrete.
-Refer to B2: Earthworks Construction for excavation for trenches. - Place and compact the pipe zone area with approved select fill or other material to be approved bythe City's Representative and level the surface above the pipe zone.
+Refer to B2: Earthworks Construction for excavation for trenches.

+- Place and compact the pipe zone area with approved select fill or other material to be approved by the City's Representative and level the surface above the pipe zone.
 Refer to B12: Road Opening and Restoration for specifications, compaction materials and tolerances. - The service provider shall provide subsoil drain where excavation is below the bed rock's surface levels.
 The subsoil drain shall be wrapped in geotextile and connected to the nearest stormwater pit. - Backfill the trench from the top of the pipe zone to road formation or subgrade level in accordance with B12: Road Opening and Restoration. - Following compaction and formation of subgrade, the trench has to be restored back to the original road surface level as per the trench restoration standard drawings for specific roads.
 Where standard restoration drawings are not available, the restoration shall follow the existing road configuration.
 Refer to the standard drawings for temporary road restoration for flexible and rigid pavements and the same shall follow for unit pavers or stone setts.
-All restorations shall be in accordance with B12: Road Opening and Restoration. - Temporary restorations responsibility lies with the service provider and The City does not manage these works and cannot accept liability for any inadequate workmanship.
+All restorations shall be in accordance with B12: Road Opening and Restoration.

-PERMANENT RESTORATION OF ROADWORKS 6.4.14
+6.4.14 PERMANENT RESTORATION OF ROADWORKS